-The remote alarm notification software supports numerous alarm notification methods.
+The utilities use a severity functionality through the FactoryTalk Alarm and Events feature of FactoryTalk View SE to organize and manage the alarms.
+McCauley sets the appropriate alarm severity within The remote alarm notification software supports numerous alarm notification methods.
 CVRD operators use paging via email notifiers and voice calls, which is their primary means of notification to acknowledge and stop alarm escalation.
 Texts are sent if an alarm remains active and unacknowledged.